rollybueno/opensource-media-connect/readme.txt

 = Do I need an API key? =
 Yes, you need an API key to use the Openverse API.
 You can obtain an API key by:

-1. Creating an account at [Openverse](https://openverse.org)
-2. Going to your account settings
-3. Generating an API key
-4. Adding the API key in the plugin's settings page (Settings → Open Source Media)
+1. Creating an account at [Openverse](https://openverse.org), generate the API key and add in the plugin's settings page (Settings <span aria-hidden="true" class="wp-exclude-emoji">→</span> Open Source Media)

-Additionally, you can simply connect your site to Openverse in single click on Settings -> Open Source Media
+2. Or you can simply connect your site to Openverse in single click on Settings <span aria-hidden="true" class="wp-exclude-emoji">→</span> Open Source Media

 = What types of media can I search for? =
-Currently, the plugin supports searching for images.
+Currently, the plugin only supports images.
 More media types will be added in future updates.

 = Does this plugin track users? =
-No, this plugin does not track users or collect any personal data.
-The only data transmitted is search queries and selected media information to the Openverse API, which is done with explicit user consent through the WordPress interface.
+No, this plugin does not track users or collect any personal data except storing the Client ID and Client Secret, that will be used to generate API Token, to be used to handle media search.

 == Changelog ==